the1coder-pro/aid_app/README.md

-# Aid App
+# Aid App (WIP 🚧)

-An App that Help Managers.
+An application to help managers with they're very heavy and time consuming work.